spezold/mvloader/readme.md

    with the voxel axes aligned as closely as possible to the user's choice of anatomical world coordinate system.
-This representation simplifies visualizing volumes in *almost* correct anatomical orientation and processing data differently and consistently along different body axes.
-The `aligned_volume` representation is therefore suitable for cases in which one is not interested in a *precise* alignment, which, in turn, would generally require an expensive interpolation of the voxel data.
+This representation simplifies visualizing volumes in *almost* correct anatomical orientation (see above) and processing data differently and consistently along different body axes.

-### Voxel Data Representations
+### Voxel data representations

 Each `Volume` instance provides two representations of the image volume's voxel data as three-dimensional NumPy arrays:

 * `src_volume` provides the voxels in the same order as they have been returned by the underlying image library.
 * `aligned_volume` provides the voxels with their axes aligned as closely as possible to the anatomical world coordinate system that has been chosen by the user.
 For example, if the user chooses an "LPS" anatomical world coordinate system (meaning that the first coordinate axis will point to the patient's left side, the second axis will point to their back, and the third will point towards their head), then `aligned_volume[1, 0, 0]` will lie to the left of `aligned_volume[0, 0, 0]`, `aligned_volume[0, 1, 0]` will lie closer to the patient's back, and `aligned_volume[0, 0, 1]` will lie closer to their head.

-### Transformation Matrix Representations
+### Transformation matrix representations

 Each `Volume` instance provides three 4x4 transformation matrices to map from voxel indices to anatomical world coordinates:

 * `src_transformation` maps from `src_volume`'s voxel indices to the
   world coordinate system that has been assumed by the underlying image format (which is provided via `Volume`'s `src_system` property).
 * `aligned_transformation` maps from `aligned_volume`'s voxel indices
   to the world coordinate system that has been chosen by the user (which is provided via `Volume`'s `system` property).
 * `src_to_aligned_transformation` maps from `src_volume`'s voxel
   indices to the world coordinate system that has been chosen by the user (namely `system`).

 Apart from that, the mappings from `src_volume` and `aligned_volume` to arbitrary anatomical world coordinate systems can be determined via `Volume`'s methods `get_src_transformation()` and `get_aligned_transformation()`.

-### Choosing a World Coordinate System
+### Choosing a world coordinate system

 By default, all `Volume` instances are created so that the user-chosen anatomical world coordinate system is "RAS".
 This may be adjusted via